-If you’re new to contracting, or if you’re a veteran, you’re almost certain to have heard about the IR35 rules.
-Here we look at the potential costs of being caught by these rules, and how tax investigation insurance can protect you and your company.
+If you’re new to contracting, or a veteran, you’re almost certain to have heard about the IR35 rules.
+Here we look at how tax investigation insurance can protect you and your company from the stress and potential costs of an HMRC enquiry.

 IR35 – the basics